mcosovic/JuliaGrid.jl/docs/src/manual/acStateEstimation.md

 nothing # hide
 ```

-Now, we can observe the precision matrix that does not hold a diagonal form:
+Now, we can observe the precision matrix, which is no longer diagonal:
 ```@repl ACSEWLS
 analysis = gaussNewton(monitoring);
 analysis.method.precision